Candid-Engineering/open-library-api/README.md

 # open-library-api

+NOTE: *this is not an official Open Library package*. openlibrary.org does not currently provide an official package.

 `open-library-api` is a node module that includes Open API Spec definitions for the [openlibrary.org API](https://openlibrary.org/developers/api).
 It is based on the [reference python library](https://github.com/internetarchive/openlibrary-client) provided by the Internet Archive.

 The current implementation exposes just the basic `GET` APIs for `/author/{id}`, `/book/{id}` (aka `/edition/{id}`), and `/work/{/id}`.
 It also covers Edition lookup by ISBN: `/isbn/{isbn}`.